nchristensen/drivers_y2-isolator/README.md

 ### Known issues
 Pocl CUDA kernel execution times often have only a few digits of accuracy which may mean a suboptimal set of transformations is selected.

+Cached kernels in $HOME/.cache may eventually use all available space and cause the autotuner to crash.

 The Charm4py autotuning script probably has a memory leak to do repeatedly creating queues (though not creating the queues causes other problems).
 It may eventually run out of memory and crash and need to be restarted.